 If you’re looking for an honest comparison between AutoCAD vs. Inventor, you came to the right post.
 I’m going to use several criteria to differentiate between these two programs.
-Before we continue, let me ask you a question.
+But before we continue, let me ask you a question.
 Why are you interested in comparing AutoCAD vs. Inventor?

-Are you a CAD/CAM professional trying to decide on which of these two programs to specialize?
+Are you a CAD/CAM professional trying to decide which of these two programs to specialize in?
 Are you an employee assigned the task of figuring out which CAD/CAM program is right for your purposes?
-Are you an inventor or creator who’s itching to get your ideas into the world?
+Are you an inventor or creator who’s itching to convert your ideas into 2D or 3D models?

-No matter what your situation is, this article will help answer your question; “What is the difference between AutoCAD and Inventor.
-Now, let me make this clear, this article won’t tell you which of the two programs is better in a head-to-head style, but rather it will clarify the definite differences between the two programs.
+No matter what your situation is, this article will help answer your question: “What is the difference between AutoCAD and Inventor?”
+Now, let me make this clear, this article won’t tell you which of the programs is better when placed head-to-head.
+But it will clarify the key differences between the two programs.

-Either way, you look at it, by the time you read this article, you’ll see the distinction between AutoCAD and Inventor
+Either way, you look at it, by the time you finish reading this article, you’ll see the distinction between AutoCAD and Inventor.

 The Short Verdict

-(Note: Each category is based on the following: “Which is better for developing a machine or product for testing and manufacture?”)
+(Note: Each category is based on the question: “Which is better for developing a product for testing and manufacture?”)